AlexisAuriac/MachineLearnin-SupervisedLearning/exercise_5/README.md

 ## Solution

-For this exercise I chose a the [nyc_squirrels dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-10-29
+For this exercise I chose the [nyc_squirrels dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-10-29
 ), it comes from a census where over 300 volunteers counted and observed the squirels living in New York.

 This dataset contains 3023 rows and 36 columns.